Image: Shutterstock

 - Creativity: When they engage in an obstacle course, it arouses the curiosity and imagination of children, and they devise creative strategies to make their playtime fun and filled with entertainment.

-- Strength and balance: Outdoor obstacle courses can help your child improve their strength, stamina, and agility.
+- Strength and balance: Outdoor obstacle courses can help your child improve their strength, stamina, agility, and balance (3).
 It also makes them physically active and up their energy levels.

 - Problem-solving: Children can enhance their problem-solving skills through obstacle courses as they have to find a way out and complete the assigned task.
 This enables them to think out of the box and boost their problem-solving skills.

-- Motor Skills: While children jump, crawl, climb, or engage in various activities, they develop their gross and fine motor skills.
+- Motor Skills: While children jump, crawl, climb, or engage in various activities, they develop their gross and fine motor skills (4).
 These gross motor activities for toddlers promote physical development.

 - Coordination: Obstacle courses can help a child build hand-eye and bilateral coordination.
 When they have to move various body parts at the same time and apply their minds to finish the goal in these exercises, it improves their coordination skills to a large extent.
 At the same time, the activities promote socialization and teamwork as kids communicate more with each other.